Summit Primary Care

 Family Medicine located in Denver, CO, Colorado Springs, CO, Pueblo, CO & La Junta, CO

 Are you tempted to push through shoulder pain, hoping it will improve?
 If so, you should know that using an injured shoulder opens the door to chronic instability, a longer recovery, and may increase your risk of needing surgery.
 The team at Summit Primary Care has years of experience diagnosing and treating shoulder pain.
 They offer individualized treatment that eases the pain and restores shoulder strength and function.
-To schedule an appointment, call one of the offices in Denver, Colorado Springs, or Pueblo, Colorado, or book online today.
+To schedule an appointment, call one of the offices in Denver, Colorado Springs, La Junta, or Pueblo, Colorado, or book online today.